People and Teams

 Partners and Student Workers

 DLINQ is supported by a number of other people and departments across Middlebury.
-We receive guidance and direction from the Provost's office and Organizational Development (Melissa).
-We also have a number of student workers in both Monterey and Middlebury.
+We have a number of student workers in both Monterey and Middlebury.
 Other partners and collaborators include Information Technology Services (ITS), academic programs, research organizations (e.g., Digital Liberal Arts (DLA), Mixed-Methods Evaluation, Training, and Analysis (META) Lab), the Libraries (and MiddLab), Center for Teaching, Learning, and Research (CTLR), and others.